The M+G+R Foundation

 1. With the first coming of Christ, the “last days” have begun (Hebrews 1:2; 1 John 2:18).

-During the age between Christ's Ascension and His Return, there are to be natural and man-made sorrows - but "the end will not be yet."
+During the age between Christ’s Ascension and His Return, there are to be natural and man-made sorrows – but “the end will not be yet”.

 1. Throughout the era before Christ’s return, there are to be wars, revolutions, plagues, famine, earthquakes and other natural disasters, apostasy, social disintegration, and persecution of the faithful.
 [2] Nevertheless, the “end will not be yet” (Matthew 24:6-8; Mark 13:7-8; Luke 21:9-11).

-False teachers - and apostate or immoral followers - have been present in the Church from its start.
+False teachers —and apostate or immoral followers— have been present in the Church from its start.

 1. False teachers, wolves in sheep’s clothing, arose within the Church during its very earliest days (Acts 20:29-30).
 Indeed, “several antichrists” had “already appeared” when John wrote his Epistle (1 John 2:18-19).
 Immorality, hypocrisy, and a thirst for false teaching also existed within the Church from the earliest times, such that the writers of the New Testament had to warn their contemporaries against it (2 Timothy 3:1-5; 2 Timothy 4:3-5; Revelation 2:4-5; Revelation 2:14-15; Revelation 2:20-23; Revelation 3:1-3; Revelation 3:15-18).